jrief/django-formset/docs/source/development.rst

-The content of the button attribute ``click``, and the input field and fieldset attributes ``show-if``, ``hide-if`` and ``disable-if`` are parsed before being evaluated by the code implementing the webcomponent.
+The content of the button attribute ``click``, and the input field and fieldset attributes ``show-if``, ``hide-if`` and ``disable-if`` are parsed before being evaluated by the code implementing the web component.
 This parser is generated using PEG.js and compiles to a pure TypeScript module.
 The grammar describing this proprietary syntax can be found in ``assets/tag-attributes.pegjs``.
 The final parser is generated using ``npm run tag-attributes`` and written to ``client/django-formset/tag-attributes.ts``.
-It then is imported by the code implementing the webcomponent ``client/django-formset/DjangoFormset.ts``.
+It then is imported by the code implementing the web component ``client/django-formset/DjangoFormset.ts``.

 Building the Client